 Sean has dedicated his career to helping people through public service.
 In his work, he has seen how the government is supposed to operate, and what gets in the way.
 All too often, he saw legislators create misguided laws that make it impossible to provide adequate service to the people.
 Many politicians claim they can’t help, and then don’t.
-Sean will roll up his sleeves, stop playing politics, and start doing the hard work of building our party.
+Sean will roll up his sleeves, stop playing politics, and start doing the hard work of growing our city.
 Sean has the determination, experience, and knowledge to get the job done.
 Sean is a strong champion, and he will lead the way to change.

-Sean was born in Missouri and his family moved often, living in towns like Egan, Louisiana, in the South and Stillwater, Oklahoma, in the Midwest.
+Sean was born in Missouri and his family moved often, living in towns like Egan, Louisiana in the South and Stillwater, Oklahoma, in the Midwest.
 Over the years, Sean has seen firsthand the many different aspects of American life.
 Michael Morrison, Sean’s father, has worked in the oil and gas industry his entire career.
 His mother, Christy, is a school teacher in Houston.
 Together, they taught him that hard work and dedication are the core values that lead to success and happiness.

 Education and Scholarship